Wade Campbell

-Wade Allan "Tiny" Campbell (born January 2, 1961) is a Canadian retired professional ice hockey defenceman who played in the National Hockey League for the Winnipeg Jets and the Boston Bruins between 1982 and 1988.
+Wade Allan "Tiny" Campbell (born January 2, 1961) is a Canadian former professional ice hockey defenceman who played in the National Hockey League for the Winnipeg Jets and the Boston Bruins between 1982 and 1988.
 Campbell signed with Winnipeg as a free-agent in 1982 as a walk on out of University of Alberta.
 He went on to play a total of 213 regular season games, scoring 9 goals and 27 assists for 36 points, collecting 305 penalty minutes.
 He retired in 1991.

 Campbell was born in Peace River, Alberta.